mattishere/nvim/README.md

 - [Vim Plug](https://github.com/junegunn/vim-plug)
 - A [Nerd Font](https://github.com/ryanoasis/nerd-fonts) font
 - **RUST LANGUAGE SERVER** [Rust Analyzer](https://github.com/rust-lang/rust-analyzer) (Partially optional, check the Lua section of the `init.vim` file and remove language servers as you wish from the `local servers`).
-- **LANGUAGE SERVERS** `npm i -g typescript typescript-language-server @angular/launguage-server pyright vim-language-server vscode-langservers-extracted dockerfile-language-server-nodejs` (Partially optional, check the Lua section of the `init.vim` file and remove language servers as you wish from the `local servers`).
+- **LANGUAGE SERVERS** `npm i -g typescript typescript-language-server @angular/launguage-server pyright vim-language-server vscode-langservers-extracted dockerfile-language-server-nodejs emmet-ls` (Partially optional, check the Lua section of the `init.vim` file and remove language servers as you wish from the `local servers`).
 - I think that's it..
 I have no clue about anything else!

 ## Installation